RSS

 The balcony is too small to accommodate my lawn furniture, umbrella, storage shed, and planter tables.
 Said a buyer.

-These are only a few justifications home buyers have given over the years.
+These are only a few of the justifications homebuyers have given over the years.
 I get the need for memories and sentimental values.
 Will your dining set moan if you leave it behind, sell it or donate it?

 Or the 300 boxes in your basement or garage that you have not looked at in years, but are saving?